 Dermatochalasis is a condition in which the skin above the upper eyelid is sagging and interfering with function of the upper eyelid.
 It is very common and usually occurs with aging.
 If the skin is sagging enough to interfere with vision, surgery may be required.
 The surgical procedure to repair this condition is called a Blepharoplasty.

 Ectropion refers to the lower eyelid turning outward abnormally, and Entropion refers to the lower eyelid turning inward abnormally.
 These abnormal eyelid positions can be caused by several different conditions and usually lead to abnormal tearing, redness and discomfort.
 The surgical repair depends on the cause.

 A chalazion is a localised inflammatory response involving sebaceous glands of the eyelid that occurs when the gland duct is obstructed.
 A chalazion may resolve spontaneously or with warm compresses, lid scrubs, and lid massage.
-Sometimes local steroid injections are helpful.
 When there is no improvement, the chalazion may be incised and drained.
 This can be done in a procedural room or operating theatre, depending on the age of the patient and type of anaesthesia required.

 If you suffer from floaters then you are familiar with the frustrating visual disturbance caused by these cobweb and cloud-like shadows.